 Hawke's Bay Regional Council monitors water quality and general health of 8 lakes in the region (from north – south):

-HBRC and NIWA have a monitoring buoy on the main lake above one of the deeper holes (42m) for a long term study of the lake.
+the Regional Council and NIWA have a monitoring buoy on the main lake above one of the deeper holes (42m) for a long term study of the lake.
 The buoy measures dissolved oxygen, chlorophyll, water temperature and turbidity.

 The data is automatically updated to this website and you can check it here.

 We also have a webcam at Lake Tūtira- so if you want to see how the weather's looking or what the lake is doing check that out here.

 Other lakes that the Regional Council does not monitor include Horseshoe, Whatuma and Lopez.